Written by: Sarah Paiji Yoo CEO + Co Founder at Blueland

 My last resort was renting anything I needed to get dressed up.
 I was able to do a rental of 4 dresses from Rent the Runway that held me over for 3 months.
 It was cheaper to not opt for the option for frequent swaps, and it also cut down on any shipping and dry cleaning associated with consistently swapping out rentals!
 Another great alternative, if you need something special or particular is to thrift.
 During COVID quarantine, in-person thrift shopping wasn’t really an option, and I didn’t have the need to thrift this time around.
 But sites like ThredUP have great options to browse online.

 There are so many ways to help reduce waste during pregnancy, but these are just a few of my favorite tips!
-If you’re curious about my pregnancy journey, you can learn more about it here.
+If you’re curious, learn more about my pregnancy journey.